-How can the Careers Team can support you?
+How can the Careers Team support you?

-Careers is just one of many support services provided by the university to its students.
+Careers is just one of many services provided by the university to its students.
 Our staff members are available to assist students throughout their time at UNE, from day one through to transition from study into graduate employment.

 The team can assist with the following: